AmadeusBio.ai

 Napari Installation & Setup

-Install Napari in an Isolated Environment
+Install Napari and the MCP Plugin in an Isolated Environment

 Open PowerShell and run:

-python -m venv C:\Users\<user>\napari_env
+python -m venv C:\Users\<user>\.napari-env

-pip install "napari[all]"
+C:\Users\<user>\.napari-env\Scripts\pip install "napari[all]"

 Open your terminal and run:

-python3 -m venv ~/napari_env
+python3 -m venv ~/.napari-env

-pip install "napari[all]"
+~/.napari-env/bin/pip install "napari[all]"

 Open your terminal and run:

-python3 -m venv ~/napari_env
+python3 -m venv ~/.napari-env

-pip install "napari[all]"
+~/.napari-env/bin/pip install "napari[all]"

 Configuring the Napari Command